Addu City: Healthcare

-The government owned Addu Equatorial Hospital is the only tertiary hospital in the southern region and is mandated to function and provides around-the-clock care.
+The government-owned Addu Equatorial Hospital is the only tertiary hospital in the southern region and is mandated to function and provide around-the-clock care.
 Health Centers are also established in the Islands to provide basic and emergency services.

-Private clinics such as AIMS Diagnostic Care, Eye Care Clinic and IMDC (International Medical and Diagnostic Center) also have opened their branches in Addu.
+Private clinics such as AIMS Diagnostic Care, Eye Care Clinic and IMDC (International Medical and Diagnostic Center) have also opened their branches in Addu.

-All citizens are covered through Government's Universal health coverage system Aasandha.
+All citizens are covered through the Government's Universal health coverage system Aasandha.

 Linguistics

 The dialect spoken in this atoll (Addu bahuruva) is quite different from the official form of the Dhivehi language.
 It has some affinities with the dialect of Fuvahmulah (Mulaku dialect).

-Traditionally all educated islanders from the three different atolls of the south adopted the Addu dialect as lingua franca.
-Hence, when for example an islander of Huvadhu met with another from Fuvahmulah, they would use the Addu dialect to talk to each other.
-Addu dialect is the most widespread and famous dialect in the southern region of Maldives.
+Traditionally, all educated islanders from the three different atolls of the south adopted the Addu dialect as lingua franca.
+Hence, when, for example, an islander of Huvadhu met with another from Fuvahmulah, they would use the Addu dialect to talk to each other.
+Addu dialect is the most widespread and famous dialect in the southern region of the Maldives.

-The secessionist government of the United Suvadive Republic (Suvadives) however, used the Malé dialect in its official correspondence.
+The secessionist government of the United Suvadive Republic (Suvadives), however, used the Malé dialect in its official correspondence.

 Culture and significance

 Addu has some of the earliest settlements in the Maldives.
 The culture and linguistics compared to all other parts of Maldives are different.

 It was distinguished by strong social divisions and a strong hierarchical system.
 Traditionally, the upper classes—with names like Don Seedi, Don Kaloa, Fulhu, Manik, and Didi—were close friends and relatives of the sultan and his royal family.
 Yet, even among these families, there were marked differences.
 Well into the 20th century, HCP Bell noted that "a Didi marrying a Maniku lady raises her to his own rank; but the children of a Maniku father and Didi mother are, strictly speaking, not entitled to the appellation Didi".

 Years ago, it was unacceptable to eat with a member of an inferior class, and people of a lower class mixing with a superior only sat on a low stool.
-Now these distinctions are not acceptable in the society.
+Now these distinctions are not acceptable in society.

-The number of islands a person leases, or the number of boats they own, was also crucial to their social standing during the sultanates' era.
+The number of islands a person leases, or the number of boats they own, was also crucial to their social standing during the sultanate era.
 The boat owner took about half the day's catch, while the skipper (keyolhu) earned about one-fifth.
 The rest was divided equally among the fishermen.
 The men who make the boats (Maavadi meehaa) were respected craftsmen; the fishermen's lives, and thus the well-being of the community, depended upon their skill.
 The medicine men (Hakeem) stood on the same social rung.
 Skilled tradesmen, like blacksmiths and jewellers, also commanded a great deal of respect.
 At the bottom of the social heap was the toddy-tapper (Raaveria) who looked after the coconuts and tapped sap for toddy and syrup.

 The sharp division of labour not only reflects the exigencies of island life, but the injunctions of traditional Islam.

-The rapid economic growth and educational development of Maldives has completely wiped out the traditional class system.
+The rapid economic growth and educational development of the Maldives has completely wiped out the traditional class system.